charlieijk/PredictiveStockAnalysis/README.md

 # Predictive Stock Analysis System

-A comprehensive machine learning system for stock price prediction and analysis using multiple models including Linear Regression, Random Forest, Gradient Boosting, and LSTM neural networks.
+A comprehensive machine learning suite for stock price prediction and analysis using Linear Regression, Random Forest, Gradient Boosting, LSTM neural networks, and a PyTorch asymmetric world model.

-> **Notebook-first workflow**
+> **Dual workflow**
-> Every former `.py` module is now a Jupyter notebook (`*.ipynb`).
-Launch them in Jupyter Lab/Notebook or VS Code to run cells instead of invoking scripts from the command line.
+> Automate runs through the CLI pipeline or explore interactively in the companion notebooks.
+Both paths share the same modules, so results stay consistent.

 ## Features